 A lengthier, but equally sight-filled route can be experienced by catching the 23 bus from Liverpool Street station.
 That passes the Bank of England, Mansion House, St. Paul’s, Fleet Street, the Royal Courts, Strand, Trafalgar Square, Pall Mall, Regent Street, Piccadilly Circus, Oxford Street, Bond Street, Marble Arch, Paddington and finishes near Little Venice.

 You can also hop on and off the service, as your travelcard allows unlimited journeys while valid.
-This particular route is a shopper’s paradise.
-You can find more here:- A cheap bus tour of London sights and attractions
+This particular route is a shopper’s paradise — a cheap bus tour of London sights and attractions

 Firstly, I should mention that the major museums and galleries in London are all free, though will always welcome a donation.
 Don’t let that be an indication of quality however.
 They are immensely popular, impressive and well-organised.
 All are worth visiting, but if you had to slim the list down to required visits, definitely try to fit these ones in: